MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_7/prac-7-servomotor.md

 5. Select upload.

 {:.caution}
-> - Make sure that you use the template file provided.
+> - Make sure that you use the code template file provided.
 > - Ensure that ***at least*** your student number is located within the file.

 {:.caution}